A Survey on Out-of-Distribution Detection in NLP: Methodology

 \textbf{Fine-tuning} With the help of labeled ID data, various approaches are developed to fine-tune the representation extractor to widen margins between ID and OOD samples. ~\citet{lin2019deep} proposed a large margin cosine loss (LMCL) to maximize the decision margin in the latent space.
 LMCL simultaneously maximizes inter-class variances and minimizes intra-class variances. ~\citet{yan2020unknown} introduced a semantic-enhanced Gaussian mixture model to enforce ball-like dense clusters in the feature space, which injects semantic information of class labels into the Gaussian mixture distribution.

-~\citet{zeng2021modeling,zhou2021contrastive} proposed a contrastive learning framework ~\cite{chen2020simple} to increase the discrepancy for representations extracted from different classes.
+~\citet{zeng2021modeling,zhou2021contrastive} leveraged contrastive learning to increase the discrepancy for representations extracted from different classes.
 They hypothesized that increasing inter-class discrepancies helps the model learn discriminative features for ID and OOD samples and therefore improves OOD detection performances.
-Concretely, a supervised contrastive loss ~\cite{khosla2020supervised,gunel2020supervised} and a margin-based contrastive loss was investigated. ~\citet{zeng2021adversarial} proposed a self-supervised contrastive learning framework to extract discriminative representations of OOD and ID samples from unlabeled data.
-In this framework, positive pairs are constructed using the back-translation scheme. \citet{zhou-etal-2022-knn} applied KNN-based contrastive learning losses to OOD detectors and \citet{wu-etal-2022-revisit} used a reassigned contrastive learning scheme to alleviate the over-confidence issue in OOD detection.
+Concretely, a supervised contrastive loss ~\citep{khosla2020supervised,gunel2020supervised} and a margin-based contrastive loss was investigated. ~\citet{zeng2021adversarial} proposed a self-supervised contrastive learning framework to extract discriminative representations of OOD and ID samples from unlabeled data.
+In this framework, positive pairs are constructed using the back-translation scheme. \citet{zhou-etal-2022-knn} applied KNN-based contrastive learning losses to OOD detectors and \citet{wu-etal-2022-revisit} used a reassigned contrastive learning scheme to alleviate the over-confidence issue in OOD detection. \citet{cho2022enhancing} proposed a contrastive learning based framework that encourages intermediate features to learn layer-specialized representations. \citet{mou2022uninl} proposed to align representation learning with scoring function via unified neighborhood learning.

 Moreover, there are some regularized fine-tuning schemes to tackle the over-confidence issue of neural-based OOD detectors. ~\citet{kong2020calibrated} addressed this issue by introducing an off-manifold regularization term to encourage producing uniform distributions for pseudo off-manifold samples. ~\citet{shen2021enhancing} designed a novel domain-regularized module that is probabilistically motivated and empirically led to a better generalization in both ID classification and OOD detection.